Dikaeinstein/nodejs-restful-api/README.md

 # nodejs-restful-api
 A Nodejs rest api built with express, redis, postgres and jwt for authentication.

-### Installation
+### Installations

+_Make sure you have postgres and redis installed on local machine._

-To install on local machine run this commands:
+To install app and setup db on local machine run this commands:
 ```
 git clone https://github.com/Dikaeinstein/nodejs-todo-rest-api.git